 John says the same thing as Peter.
 They were fishermen.
 They didn’t set off planning to turn the world upside down.
 But they answered Jesus’ call, witnessed spectacular things, and then reported those things to others.

-2. One of the biggest evidences of the resurrection is the disciples’ testimony and changed lives – Paul lists out one of the most compelling evidences for the resurrection in 1 Corinthians 15.
+2. One of the biggest pieces of evidence for the resurrection is the disciples’ testimony and changed lives – Paul lists out some of the most compelling evidence for the resurrection in 1 Corinthians 15.
 It is that over five hundred witnesses confirmed it, many of whom were still alive to verify that when Corinthians was written.

-The disciples’ changed lives and eventual martyrdom is another strong evidence for the resurrection.
+The disciples’ changed lives and eventual martyrdom are another strong evidence of the resurrection.
 Since the disciples were contemporaries of Jesus they would have known the facts about Jesus’ resurrection.
 They told people that Jesus rose again from the dead.
 Today I tell people the same thing.
 However, I am not an eye-witness.
 I am telling people this based on faith.
 I believe that what I am saying is true.
-The knew whether or not they were telling the truth.
+They knew whether or not they were telling the truth.
 So there are two options.
 Either the disciples were intentionally lying or they were speaking the truth.

 Let us examine option one.
 If they were intentionally lying, what?
 Normally people lie for one of two reasons.
 Either they hope to gain some personal benefit or they hope to avoid punishment.
 People lie to gain money, fame, or followers.
 Criminals also lie to avoid punishment for their crimes.
 What people don’t die is lie so that they will be punished.